WHO WE ARE

 The DLRA endeavours to provide an inclusive and safe environment through the following strategies;

 - provide a level playing field for men, women, juniors, people with disabilities and people of varying cultures and ethnicities;

 - provide a Rookies program to encourage participation

 - provide meetings and places where people can meet socially

 - encourage involvement from younger members

-The DLRA details this behaviour from a number of policies and procedures
+The DLRA details this behavior from a number of policies and procedures